elmahdichayti/DataCamp/README.md

-# RAMP starting kit on Imbalance prediction
+# RAMP starting kit on Electric grid imbalances

-Grid electricity imbalance (usually referred to as **imbalance**) is an essential key performance indicator (KPI) for any grid supervisor.
+Grid electricity imbalance (usually referred to as **imbalance**) is an essential key performance indicator (KPI) for any electric grid supervisor.
 They need to constantly forecast the projected imabalance, as accurately as possible, to better adjust their responses.

 Authors: Aamr EL KAZDADI -- Ramzi MISSAOUI -- Soufiane MOUTEI -- Ahmed EL ALAOUI TALIBI -- El Mahdi CHAYTI -- Mohammed BARRAHMA TLEMCANI